Hyperbolic branching Brownian motion: the empirical limit measure: From typical particles to empirical measure

 We could do a similar proof for the lower bound in Theorem \ref{thm:main:1}.
 Here we have the bound

-The issue is that it should hold that $\dim \supp \mu_\infty^K = \dim \Upsilon(K)$ though this is not obvious.
+The issue is that it should hold that $\dim \mu_\infty^K = \dim \Upsilon(K)$, {although} this is not obvious.
 Nevertheless, this is true: in the proof of Lemma \ref{lemma:lower_bound_simplified} we construct a probability measure $\nu$ on $\Upsilon(K)$ to then apply Frostman's Lemma for a lower bound on the Hausdorff dimension of $\Upsilon(K)$.
-One can see that $\nu$ is actually supported on $\supp \mu^K_\infty$, hence the lower bound on the Hausdorff dimension also applies to $\mu^K_\infty$.
-We leave the details of this to the reader and provide a proof of the lower bound using different methods in the next section.
+A similar proof yields a lower bound on $\dim \nu$.
+One can see that $\nu$ is actually absolutely continuous with respect to $\mu^K_\infty$, hence the lower bound on the Hausdorff dimension also applies to $\mu^K_\infty$.
+We leave the details of this to the reader and instead provide a proof of the lower bound using different methods in the next section.